batect/batect/docs/content/config/Tasks.md

 Group name used to group tasks when running `batect --list-tasks`.

 ## `run`
-Specifies what to do when this task starts:
+Specifies what to do when this task starts.

+If `run` is not provided, then `prerequisites` is required and the tasks listed in `prerequisites` are run to completion before considering this task complete.

+`run` is made up of the following fields:

 * `container` [Container](Containers.md) to run for this task. **Required.**